What affects plasmapheresis cost, how the procedure works step by step, what safety checks matter and what to ask before booking.

 4. Separation and filtration (90-120 minutes)

 This is where the real work happens.
 Blood flows at a rate of 30-50 ml/min through the membrane filter.
-The filter pores (between 0.2 and 0.5 microns, depending on type) retain large molecules — immunoglobulins, immune complexes, fibrinogen, lipoproteins — while allowing clean plasma and blood cells to pass through.
+The filter pores (between 0.2 and 0.5 microns, depending on type) retain large molecules — immunoglobulins, immune complexes, fibrinogen, lipoproteins — while allowing filtered plasma and blood cells to pass through.

 During this phase, an anticoagulant (sodium citrate or heparin) is administered to prevent clotting in the extracorporeal circuit.
 Citrate is most commonly used because its effect is reversible and it metabolizes quickly.